 These will continue to be available on the bus as paper tickets and you can still pay for these tickets using contactless payment devices or cash.
 You do not need to tap off when buying paper tickets.

 You will be charged the single fare to the end of the route, so always remember to tap off in order to pay the correct fare.
 If you do forget to tap off please contact customer services.
 To find out more about Tap On Tap Off Contactless visit our FAQ section on the Contactless Portal.

 Ticket machines are programmed to accept a variety of cards and passes.
-We recommend storing credit and debit cards separate to smart cards, concessionary passes and mobile tickets to avoid accidently paying with the token.
-This happens very rarely
+We recommend storing credit and debit cards separate to smart cards, concessionary passes and mobile tickets to avoid accidently paying with another device.
+This happens very rarely.

 On the rare occasion, that a credit or debit card is accidently scanned instead of a pass or mobile ticket; please contact customer services who will issue a full refund.